edemaine/svgink/README.md

 This also prevents `svgink` from starting more Inkscape processes than necessary, in case all jobs complete faster than the startup process.)

+## Sanitization

+`svgink` also tries to make version control easier with compiled PDF outputs (which are useful to check in to avoid requiring Inkscape to build).
+Normally, Inkscape includes a `/CreationDate` field in the generated PDF, so each time you build the PDF files, the files change.
+By default, `svgink` strips this date out, so the generated PDF files should be identical (assuming matching Inkscape versions).
+You can turn off this behavior via the `--no-sanitize` command-line option.

 ## Installation

 After [installing Node](https://nodejs.org/en/download/),